-Consider and review the risk management policy.
-The Risk Management Committee is responsible for reviewing the risk management policy, the company's risk appetite, and the framework and guidelines for risk management.
-This includes the company's risk management framework, price risk management framework, oil price risk management framework, and investment risk management framework to ensure alignment with the current situation and flexibility for appropriate implementation.
-Oversee risk management to mitigate impacts on the company's business operations.
+2. Oversee risk management to mitigate impacts on the company's business operations.
 The company monitors critical situations that may impact its business operations.
 It has proactive measures that focus on risk management to reduce the likelihood of all risk events and reactive measures in place should they occur.
 The company develops a risk management plan in conjunction with its business plan, outlining anticipated scenarios.
 It also defines and monitors risk indicators that could impact the company's key performance indicators, adapting swiftly to the rapidly changing business landscape influenced by various factors.
 This ensures that the company's risk management process is appropriate and effectively implemented, fostering sustainable business development in harmony with the environment and society.
 Under the supervision of the Board of Directors, the company promotes and prioritizes risk management, including assessing partner risks and stakeholder needs, and monitoring overall impacts to maintain risks at an acceptable level for appropriate business operations.

 3. Consider, scrutinize, provide opinions, and manage the company's risk management measures for 2024.
 The company considers and provides opinions on factors and measures for managing the company's risk in 2024 to align with the economic climate, industry trends, and sustainable business practices.
 This ensures that the company can achieve its strategic and business goals in an increasingly volatile and complex environment.
 The company rigorously scrutinizes risk issues and risk management approaches, providing advice on the advantages and disadvantages of business decisions to ensure that investments are worthwhile in terms of opportunity costs and appropriate to the business context.
 It also provides opinions on various projects, both current and new businesses that the company aims to grow in the future, following a prudent business strategy, before submitting them for approval to the Board of Directors.

-4. Monitor, provide opinions, and make recommendations on the company's risk management for 2024.
-The company monitors, provides opinions, and makes recommendations on risk management and crisis management at the organizational level for 2024.
+4. Monitor, provide opinions, and make recommendations on the company's risk management at the organizational level for 2024.
 This covers risks arising from both external environmental factors and internal operations, while also emphasizing risk factors and opportunities related to sustainable business practices.
 This is achieved by monitoring risk trends using key risk indicators to watch for and provide early warnings (Leading Key Risk Indicator) and to measure the effectiveness of risk management (Lagging Key Risk Indicator).
-The committee provides recommendations to management on reviewing risk management measures to align with the situation.
+The committee provides recommendations to management measures to align with the situation.
 It also regularly reports the performance of the Risk Management Committee to the Board of Directors to ensure that there are adequate, appropriate, and timely measures in place to address risks and seize business opportunities that will create sustainable value for the business.

 5. Consider and review risk management information.
-The Risk Management Committee considers and reviews risk management information presentation to assure shareholders that the company analyzes key risk issues affecting business objectives and has systematic risk management measures in place.
+The Risk Management Committee considers and reviews risk management information and risk factors in the annual information presentation to assure shareholders that the company analyzes key risk issues affecting business objectives and has systematic risk management measures in place.
 For 2024, the Risk Management Committee will closely monitor the domestic and international environmental factors and provide appropriate and sufficient opinions and recommendations for managing such risks.
-This ensures that the company analyzes key and sufficient opinions and recommendations for managing such risks.
 This ensures that the company has effective and appropriate risk management and control at an acceptable level, enabling the company to achieve its goals and create sustainable value for the business in the long run.